 Here are some highlights of their spring trips:

 Big Bend – In this region, wildflower routes are in parts of Dixie, Gilchrist, Lafayette, Levy, Suwannee and Taylor counties.
 Like the Panhandle, many excellent displays of naturally occurring native wildflowers and grasses occur along these routes, though displays usually weren’t nearly as contiguous as in Liberty County.
-The exception was in Suwannee County, where there were many contiguous stands of goldenmane coreopsis (Coreopsis basalis).
-Other notable wildflowers included showy stands of southeastern sneezeweed (Helenium pinnatifidum), starrush whitetop (Rhynchospora colorata), annual phlox (Phlox drummondii), and the majestic dixie iris (Iris hexagona).
+The exception was in Suwannee County, where there were many contiguous stands of Goldenmane coreopsis (Coreopsis basalis).
+Other notable wildflowers included showy stands of Southeastern sneezeweed (Helenium pinnatifidum), Starrush whitetop (Rhynchospora colorata), Annual phlox (Phlox drummondii), and the majestic Prairie iris (Iris hexagona).

 The researchers’ initial recommendation for this region is to devise a designated driving trail leading to these sites, noting important roadside wildflower sites along the route where available, and highlighting the hiking trails and wildflowers at each park or preserve.
 The ultimate suggested wildflower route may vary for spring, summer and fall.